 New and Improved with an Eco-Friendly Design

-After accommodating many visitors over the course of a 30-year tenure, the original Lodge was irrevocably damaged in 2004 by Hurricane Ivan.
+After accommodating many visitors throughout a 30-year tenure, the original Lodge was irrevocably damaged in 2004 by Hurricane Ivan.

 Fortunately, what emerged after the devasting loss is an environmentally conscious, state-of-the-art facility with 350 guest rooms and over 40,000 square feet of indoor and outdoor meeting space.

-The goal from the very beginning was to create an eco-friendly property with low impact.
-During construction, the majority of their waste was recycled instead of padding a landfill.
+From the beginning, the goal was to create an eco-friendly property with low impact.
+During construction, most of their waste was recycled instead of padding a landfill.
 By utilizing solar energy and treating its own rainwater, the overall design reduces energy usage by 32% and water consumption by 35% compared to similar resorts.

 Other important eco-friendly initiatives include using bio-enhanced trash bags, recycling all cooking oil, energy-efficient lighting, coasters made from bamboo, straws made from wheat shafts, biodegradable coffee cups made from corn-based plastics, and the list goes on.